pentium2/lightweight-Caffe/README.md

 # lightweight-Caffe
-A lightweight Caffe-like cnn framework, can compatible with Caffe Now can only run on CPU.
+A lightweight Caffe-like cnn framework, can compatible with Caffe.

+Now can only run on CPU.